When does NIP transfer from fields to henselian expansions?: Introduction and Motivation

 The paper is organized as follows: In section \ref{nscf}, we first recall the necessary background concerning the Shelah expansion.
 We then discuss the definition and definability of the canonical $p$-henselian valuation.
 In the final part, we use these two ingredients to prove Theorem \ref{A}.
 In particular, we conclude that for any henselian NIP field the residue field is NIP as a pure field.
-We also obtain as a consequence that if a field admits a non-trivial henselian valuation and is NIP in some $\mathcal{L} \supseteq \mathcal{L}_\mathrm{ring}$, then there is \emph{some} non-trivial valuation $v$ on $K$ such that $(K,v)$ is NIP in $\mathcal{L} \cup \{O\}$ (Corollary \ref{exist}).
+We also obtain as a consequence that if a field admits a non-trivial henselian valuation and is NIP in some $\mathcal{L} \supseteq \mathcal{L}_\mathrm{ring}$, then there is \emph{some} non-trivial henselian valuation $v$ on $K$ such that $(K,v)$ is NIP in $\mathcal{L} \cup \{O\}$ (Corollary \ref{exist}).

 In the third section, we treat the case of separably closed residue fields.
-We first give Johnson's example which shows that we have to restrict Question \ref{mainq} to the language of pure valued fields.
-We then briefly review different ingredients, starting with the transfer theorem for separably algebraically maximal Kaplansky fields and use it to give an answer to Question \ref{mainq} in the (perfect) equicharacteristc setting (Proposition \ref{equi}).
-After quoting a result by Delon and Hong, we state and prove a Proposition by Scanlon (Proposition \ref{scan}) which implies that on an NIP field, any valuation with non-perfect residue field is $\mathcal{L}_\mathrm{ring}$-definable.
-We then recall some facts about stable embeddedness and show that in some finitely ramified henselian fields, the residue field is stably embedded (which follows from the well-known corresponding result for unramified henselian fields).
-In the final subsection, we prove Theorem \ref{B} and state some immediate consequences (Corollaries \ref{pfin} and \ref{small}).
+We first recall an example which shows that we have to restrict Question \ref{mainq} to the language of pure valued fields.
+We then briefly review different ingredients, starting with the transfer theorem for separably algebraically maximal Kaplansky fields.
+After quoting a result by Delon that separably closed valued fields are NIP, we state and prove a Proposition by Scanlon (Proposition \ref{scan}) which implies that on an NIP field, any valuation with non-perfect residue field is $\mathcal{L}_\mathrm{ring}$-definable.
+We then recall some facts about stable embeddedness and the composition of NIP valuations.
+In the final subsection, we prove Theorem \ref{B}.